bytes-of-our-lives/blog/docs/decisions/README.md

 This folder contains lightweight, Markdown-based records of important decisions we've made about how we build, publish, and maintain this blog.

-These documents are written for **future teammates and maintainers** — including our future selves—so we can understand the reasoning behind decisions that aren’t obvious from code or config alone.
+These documents are written for **future teammates and maintainers**, including our future selves, so we can understand the reasoning behind decisions that aren’t obvious from code or config alone.

 They’re not formal, they’re not bureaucratic, and they don’t require ceremony.
 Just enough structure to stay consistent